-Beyond this, and something that can help tie the entire bridal party together and one group, is to get your groomsmen to match the style of the bridesmaids.
+Beyond this, something that can help tie the entire bridal party together and one group is to get your groomsmen to match the style of the bridesmaids.

 This makes for much better photos!

-While being a groomsmen is a great privilege, whether or not the groom covers the cost of their suit is ultimately up to them and what they can afford.
+While being a groomsman is a great privilege, whether or not the groom covers the cost of their suit is ultimately up to them and what they can afford.

-Its not all about the money; its about thanking and appreciating your closest friends whom are there for you on your special day, and whom have invested time and money in you and your bride.
+It’s not all about the money; it’s about thanking and appreciating your closest friends who are there for you on your special day, and who have invested time and money in you and your bride.

-You do not want any late drama, such as the groomsmen not being able to afford things you require necessary, or something to not be available (or in stock) when they need it.
+You do not want any late drama, such as the groomsmen not being able to afford things you require necessary, or something not being available (or in stock) when they need it.

 Have other questions about groomsmen?
 My following guides may be of interest: